Chronicle of Abbot Ralph of Coggeshall

 On 28th February 1724 Walter Calverley aka Blackett 2nd Baronet (age 16) entered Balliol College, Oxford University.

-On 13th November 1727 Charles Mordaunt 4th Earl Peterborough 2nd Earl Monmouth (age 19) was educated at Balliol College, Oxford University.
+On 13th November 1727 Charles Mordaunt 4th Earl Peterborough 2nd Earl Monmouth (age 19) commenced his education at Balliol College, Oxford University.

 Around 1729 Henry Bathurst 2nd Earl Bathurst (age 14) educated at Balliol College, Oxford University.